What is the English Exit Exam?

 Will I receive notification if I have to write the Exam?
 Do I have to register for the Exam?

 If you are eligible to write the Exam, you will receive written notification in the mail approximately three weeks before the Exam to inform you of the date and time.
-All eligible students are automatically registered to write the Exam.
-No confirmation from you is required; simply present yourself at the school on the day and time indicated.
+To register, all eligible students must complete a form that will be posted on Omnivox.
+You will then present yourself at the school on the day and time indicated.

 I meet the criteria to write the Exam, but I didn’t receive notification.
 What should I do?